davidesner/keboola-ftp-extractor/README.md

 #### Use case 2

-Downlad all csv files in the `downloads` directory which start with orders. e.g. files `orders_1-1-12`, `orders-5` will be downloaded and uploaded to specified table `out.c-main.order`.
+Downlad all csv files in the `downloads` directory whose name start with `orders`. e.g. files `orders_1-1-12`, `orders-5` will be downloaded and uploaded to specified table `out.c-main.order`.

     {
         "user": "user1",